gerstner-hub/nst/README.md

 The `scroll` program which is also offered on <http://suckless.org> was supposed to become a small standalone utility to provide scroll support on top of *st*.
 By now its authors noticed that its design has some limits, though, that are hard to overcome.
-Thereforce I took the route to implement scrollback support internally.
+Therefore I took the route to implement scrollback support internally.

-Starting with *nst* version 1.0 the terminal emulator offers builtin scrollback support, mostly in the spirit of original *st*'s [scrollback ringbuffer patch](http://st.suckless.org/patches/scrollback/st-scrollback-0.8.5.diff).
+Starting with *nst* version 1.0 the terminal emulator offers builtin scrollback support, mostly in the spirit of original *st*'s [scrollback ring buffer patch](http://st.suckless.org/patches/scrollback/st-scrollback-0.8.5.diff).

 I did *not* implement the [reflow